Blunix-GmbH/role-ssh/README.md

 # Example Play

-Please refer to `molecule/install/playbook.yml` for a extensive playbook with descriptions
+Please refer to `molecule/default/playbook.yml` for a extensive playbook with descriptions.

 # License